Wake Forest vs. Louisville NCAA Football Odds, Plays and Insights | October 2, 2021

 - Louisville's games this year have hit the over on one of three set point totals (33.3%).

-- When Louisville scores more than 14.3 points, it is 2-1 against the spread and 3-1 overall.
+- When Louisville records more than 14.3 points, it is 2-1 against the spread and 3-1 overall.

-- Louisville is 2-1 against the spread and 3-0 overall when the team amasses over 357.8 yards.
+- Louisville is 2-1 against the spread and 3-0 overall when the team churns out over 357.8 yards.

-- The Cardinals have turned the ball over four times, seven fewer times than the Demon Deacons have forced turnovers (11).
+- This year the Cardinals have four turnovers, seven fewer than the Demon Deacons have takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.